 Here we will explore oil discovery in the area that was not supposed to have oil, Arabia (Bahrain, Kuwait, and Saudi), and the problems posed by the troublesome Red Line agreement.
 The reasons for the economic hardships of the area that made concessions possible in these areas will be discussed.
 The different objectives of the American and British companies that made it possible for America to beat the British in Arabian oil dominance will also be explored.

-Followed by the rise of nationalism and military expansionism in Japan in the 1930s and the deadly paradox/dilemma Japan faced.
-This will lead us into the Pearl Harbor attack, its key success elements, objective, impact, and the miscalculations of both sides.
+Followed by the rise of nationalism and military expansionism in Japan in the 1930s and the deadly paradox/dilemma Japan faced in choosing food to be a synthetic fuel instead of feeding their citizens.
+This will lead Japan into the Pearl Harbor attack, its key success elements, objective, impact, and the miscalculations of both sides.
 We will then discuss the innovations in chemistry that helped with synthetic oil production in Germany, and how synthetic oil shaped Hitler’s WWII plans and strategy in Europe.
 We will also discuss the role of the chemical giant I. G. Farben and the objectives of Hitler’s Blitzkrieg and grand strategies and why they failed.
 Finally, we conclude with a ponderable comparison to the Iraq War of 2003.

 Major Lesson Themes